HOW TO BECOME A TRAFFIC OFFICER

 When you order your How To Become A TRAFFIC OFFICER book and

 CD ROM you will receive the following FREE BONUS:

 FREE BONUS-Get 30-days FREE access to our Highways Agency Traffic Officer Job Alert Service when you order your HATO package.

 You will get to find out first when jobs arise anywhere in the UK.
 To save you the hassle of scouring the internet/newspapers everyday in search for Traffic Officer posts, we will do it for you for the first 30 days absolutely free!
-After the 30 days free trial is over the service is automatically charged at just £4.95 plus vat per month with no minimum term.
+After the 30 days free trial is over the service is automatically charged at just £5.95 plus vat per month with no minimum term.
+You may cancel at any time by contacting us at email@example.com.
 See our terms and conditions for more details.